fredserva/birdskitchen/README.md

 ## Features

 - Cross platform
-- Localized (english, french and german)
+- Localized (english, french, german and italian)
 - Custom Themes (a light one and two dark ones for now)
 - Content search
 - Tags